 When packing up to attend your favorite festival, make sure you have these essentials to guarantee that nothing interferes with your good times:

-Get a good bag.
+- A good bag.
 Make sure you have the smallest possible bag for the items that you need.
 Choose a bag that’s lightweight, but supportive for your back.
 If you opt for a Camelback (a great option for hydration) or a rolling bag for back relief, make sure these options are allowed at your festival of choice.

+- Any prescription medications, and headache/ stomach medicine.
 You don’t want to bring your whole medicine cabinet, but at least make sure you have any prescription meds you may need as well as headache medication and something for upset stomach—just in case the festival food doesn’t agree with you!

 If you have a little more space in your bag, consider adding some of these additional items:

-Healthy snacks are great if you’re trying to avoid temptation or are just overloaded on festival food and need some fruit, nuts or a protein bar to finish out your day.
+- Healthy snacks are great if you’re trying to avoid temptation or are just overloaded on festival food and need some fruit, nuts or a protein bar to finish out your day.
 Be sure your festival permits outside food.
 If not, pack a cooler of healthy post-fest snacks and beverages for the car.
 Your future self will thank you!

-A lightweight throw or sarong can be used as a place to sit, extra sun coverage or if the weather turns, you can use it to bundle up or dry off from a passing rain.
+- A lightweight throw or sarong can be used as a place to sit, extra sun coverage or if the weather turns, you can use it to bundle up or dry off from a passing rain.
 An umbrella or parasol can also come in handy for protection from the elements (if permitted).

 Always check ahead of time to see what is permitted at your festival of choice.
 Also, make sure you know where to find a medical tent or emergency personnel in case of anything from a headache to heatstroke.